 Covid19 Safety Measures

 We have put in place many measures to ensure you are as safe as possible.
-We are a low density Guest House anyway, having only 6 rooms compared to many Guest Houses of similar size having 10 or 12 rooms.
-However, owing to these unprecedented times we have decided to reduced the density yet further for the time being, but this will be under constant review.
-Initially we will only have 3 rooms in occupancy at any one time.
+Luckily we are a low density Guest House anyway, having only 6 rooms compared to many Guest Houses of similar size having 10 or 12 rooms.

 There are hand sanitising stations set just inside; the front door, the ground floor breakfast area (usually used as the lounge) and the 1st floor breakfast area.
 Sadly we will not be able to leave the lounge open for use owing to risks of cross-contamination.
 We hope you will understand.